ADHD....Why can't you sit still?

 Sleeping problems

-*Most people has some of these symptoms sometimes, people with ADHD have these most of the time.
+*Most people have some of these symptoms sometimes; people with ADHD have these most of the time.

 Children with ADHD tend to present with other issues such as learning issues such as Dyslexia, Anxiety, Oppositional Defiant Disorder (ODD) and Audio Processing Disorder.

-People with ADHD are normally more Imaginative, creative, enthusiastic, innovative, adventurous and curious than their non ADHD peers.
-Many famous actors and Entrepreneurs have ADHD, as they can have amazing focus on things that interest them, such as hobbies, sport or computer games.
+People with ADHD usually are more Imaginative, creative, enthusiastic, innovative, adventurous and curious than their non-ADHD peers.
+Many famous actors and Entrepreneurs have ADHD, as they can have an amazing focus on things that interest them, such as hobbies, sports or computer games.

-Currently medications prescribed in New Zealand for ADHD is methylphenidate.
-This has a number of different names such as Ritalin or Rubifen.
-Methylphenidate comes in different forms and it may take some time for your doctor and you to find the dose and timing that works best.
+Currently, medications prescribed in New Zealand for ADHD are methylphenidate.
+This has a number of different names, such as Ritalin or Rubifen.
+Methylphenidate comes in different forms, and it may take some time for your doctor and you to find the best dose and timing.

 This medication can work well, but it does have many side effects, including abdominal pain, nausea, vomiting, diarrhoea, reduced weight gain, insomnia, nervousness, depression, irritability, aggression, headache, drowsiness, dizziness, movement disorders, fever, rash, alopecia, and growth restriction.

-There have been some fantastic research over the past few years, highlighting the benefits of nutrients and their role in improve concentration levels.
+There has been some fantastic research over the past few years highlighting the benefits of nutrients and their role in improving concentration levels.

 Environmental factors